Kitchens can collect a lot of clutter. Save space (and a little sanity) with these genius kitchen storage ideas.

 “Most drawer organizers come in dimensions that are multiples of 3 inches (3×3, 3×6, 3×9, 6×6, 6×12, etc.),” says Mindy.
 “If you have leftover space in a drawer, use museum putty on the bottom of drawer organizers to keep them fixed in place so they won’t slide around when the drawer is in motion.
 This technique allows you to use leftover inches in the negative space on the outside of the organizers for storing slimmer items.”

-For this piece, we also spoke to Mindy Godding, Certified Professional Organizer and past President of National Association of Professional Organizers (NAPO).
+For this piece, we also spoke to Mindy Godding, Certified Professional Organizer and past President of the National Association of Professional Organizers (NAPO).
 Mindy provided guidance on what to consider when organizing a home kitchen, along with expert insights and tips.